All website owners of this world have one thing in common: We are obsessed with our statistics.

 Tip: To remember which characters correspond to which image, create an Excel file with two columns matching campaigns and image names or URLs.

 - Copy the link that now has UTM parameters and share it with your audience.

 Step #3: Share the link with your audience

-Here I am about to tweet an image with a link with corresponding UTM parameters.
-I’ll be using this link every time I share the post with this image so that later I’ll know how many clicks the shares with this image got.
+Here I’m about to tweet an image with a link with corresponding UTM parameters.
+I’ll be using this link every time I share the post with this particular image so that later I’ll know how many clicks the shares with this image got.

 Important: If you schedule your social shares in advance (for example, with Buffer), make sure to switch off the campaign tracking that comes with your tool.
-Otherwise, the tool will overwrite your custom UTM parameters with its own (sneaky, huh!).
+Otherwise, the tool will overwrite your custom UTM parameters and ruin everything (sneaky, huh!).